cfjedimaster/raymondcamdendotcom/content/post/2016/01/20/what-happens-when-you-screw-up-an-ionic-deployment.md

 })
 </code></pre>

 By the way - I used an alert in the code because it was quick and dirty.
 In a real app, avoid alert and use the Dialog plugin.
-The service is incredible simple:
+The service is incredibly simple:

 <pre><code class="language-javascript">
 angular.module('appService', [])